Nathan Healy

 Frederick Area Utility Providers

-Frederick residents receive electricity from two main providers: Pepco at 18.2¢ per kWh and Potomac Edison at 11.7¢ per kWh (2023 data).
+Frederick residents receive electricity from two main providers: Pepco at 18.2¢ per kWh and Potomac Edison at 11.7¢ per kWh, based on 2023 data.

-Pepco’s rates exceed both Maryland’s 16.6¢ average and the national 16.0¢ average, while Potomac Edison offers below-average pricing in their service areas.
+Pepco’s rates exceed both Maryland’s 16.6¢ average and the national 16.0¢ average, while Potomac Edison offers below-average pricing for their service areas.

 Frederick Utilities Electricity Rates